Impact

 Affected Systems

-All Linux kernel releases that contain the ocelot network driver before the patch that introduces lock protection around the registration injection path are affected.
+All Linux kernel releases that contain the ocelot network driver before the patch that adds lock protection around the registration injection path are affected.
 The issue is tied to the ocelot driver implementation used in kernel versions prior to the inclusion of the missing lock fix.

 Risk and Exploitability